ARM-software/armnn/BuildGuideCrossCompilation.md

 git pull
 ```

-* Use CMake to configure your build environment, update the following script and run it from the armnn/build directory to set up the armNN build:
+* Use CMake to configure your build environment, update the following script and run it from the armnn/build directory to set up the Arm NN build:
 ```bash
 #!/bin/bash
 export CXX=aarch64-linux-gnu-g++ \